-A Voluntary Disclosure is a form (VAT Form 211) provided by the Federal Tax Authority (FTA) which enables the taxpayers to voluntarily notify the FTA about the error or omission in a previous Tax Return, Tax Assessment or Tax Refund application.
-However, on using Voluntary Disclosure Form, penalties will be levied by the FTA.
-There are two type of Voluntary Disclosure penalties which will be jointly levied, one which is fixed penalty and other being percentage based depending upon the situations or timing of the disclosure.
+A Voluntary Disclosure is a form (VAT Form 211) provided by the Federal Tax Authority (FTA) that enables the taxpayers to voluntarily notify the FTA about the error or omission in a previous Tax Return, Tax Assessment, or Tax Refund application.
+However, on using the Voluntary Disclosure Form, penalties will be levied by the FTA.
+There are two types of Voluntary Disclosure penalties that will be jointly levied, one which is fixed penalty and the other being percentage based depending upon the situations or timing of the disclosure.

 1. Fixed Penalty for Voluntary Disclosure

 To know what is Voluntary Disclosure Form is and when to use it, please read our article Voluntary Disclosure Form

 Let us understand the two types of penalties for Voluntary Disclosure

 |The penalty is applicable for the first time usage as well as every repeated usage of Voluntary Disclosure

 |Percentage-Based Penalty for Voluntary Disclosure

 |Percentage based penalty shall be applied on the amount unpaid to the Authority due to the error.
 The range of Penalty is from 5% to 50% depending on the situation.